ActuallyHappening/COMP1100/documents/iteration_1/business_model_canvas.md

 Evidence
 - "I usually just write it down in a separate, like, word document plan that I've got set up." - [Liam Bienkowski interview 7](../../interviews/iteration_1/liam_bienkowski/liam_bienkowski_2025-08-27_7.md)
-- "I mostly have put it down onto a simple document, a plan for each of my semesters" - [Patrick interview 2](../../interviews/iteration_1/patrick/PATRICK_2025_08_25_2.md)
+- "I mostly have put it down onto a simple document, a plan for each of my semesters" - [Patrick Elgey interview 2](../../interviews/iteration_1/patrick/PATRICK_2025_08_25_2.md)